 October 2, 2024

-When your mind is trying to comprehend the massive loss of your child and you have so many things thrown at you at once, you just want to curl up in a ball and cry.
+When trying to comprehend the immense loss of your child, and facing so many things at once, you just want to curl up in a ball and cry.
+Unfortunately you can’t afford to do that.
+You have a funeral to plan.

-In the middle of planning John’s funeral, my cousin told me about the Ohio Victims Crime Compensation Program and said I should file a claim since John was a victim of homicide.
-She told me to file as soon as possible because she knew we didn’t have the funds to pay for John’s funeral and that’s one of the expenses the fund covers.
+While I was in the midst of planning John’s funeral, my cousin informed me about the Ohio Victims Crime Compensation Program.
+She suggested that I file a claim since John was a victim of homicide.
+She emphasized the importance of filing as soon as possible because she understood that we didn’t have the funds to cover John’s funeral expenses, and this program includes those costs.

 I went online and tried to start the claim but wasn’t able to do so.